YonatanBenezra/yonatanBenezra.github.io/yonatan119-lessons/posts/github.md

 git init
 ```

 You should see a message that says something like "Initialized empty Git repository in..."
 This means Git is now keeping track of the folders, we need to do this step only once for each directory.
 Now we can add files, update them and update the remote repository.

-# *Github*
+___
+**Github**

-I think we are ready to move our Git project who lives locally to github.com.
+I think we are ready to move our Git project who lives locally to `github.com`.
 this way other developers can see it, contribute to it, fork it, clone it and most importantly, it will serve as a backup if needed.

 *Creating a repository on github*
-* V Go to github.com and log in to your account.
+* Go to github.com and log in to your account.
-* V Go to your profile and click the "Repositories" tab.
+* Go to your profile and click the "Repositories" tab.
-* V Click the big green button that says "New".
+* Click the big green button that says "New".
-* V give your project a name.
+* give your project a name.
-* V If your creativity needs helps, name the project:
+* If your creativity needs helps, name the project:
-* V "Css-Html"
+* "Css-Html"
-* V Lastly, click "create repository".
+* Lastly, click "create repository".

 The instuctions on the next screen can be a little confusing so stick to this lesson and I promise it will work out.

-Inside your editor
+Inside your editor,
 *note* make sure its in the projects directory.
 write this command: